ayushannand/SpeechSync/readme.md

 ### Rust (if needed)

 If tiktoken does not provide a pre-built wheel for your platform, you may need to install Rust.
-Follow the Getting Started page to install the Rust development environment.
+Follo the Getting Started page to install the Rust development environment.
 Additionally, configure the PATH environment variable:

 ```bash
 export PATH="$HOME/.cargo/bin:$PATH"